 These degrees served as excellent tools for the biological research I conducted, especially in cancer research.
 They also contributed to the novel approach I used in my medical practice – not only to improve the diagnosis and treatment of my patients, but more importantly as a tool to enhance their prognosis (benefit).
 My novel approach to medical practice extended over 35 years.

-After retiring in the late 1990’s, I continued to promote and share my medical knowledge, especially in the fields of healthy aging and life extension, via my original blog (http://docSamBlog.blogspot.ca) and the posts on this website: docSamSBH Blog.
+After retiring in the late 1990’s, I continued to promote and share my medical knowledge, especially in the fields of healthy aging and life extension, through my blog on this site, my previous blog DocSam Blog and my original website Science Benefitting Humanity.

 I am continually interested in exploring how science can benefit humanity in the healthcare field by promoting healthy choices that can “add years to your life and life to your years“.